Galejoja/HQ-plant-genome/README.md

 # HQ-plant-genome
-R script to visualize standardized quality metrics for plant genome assemblies
+This repository provides a reproducible R workflow to compute and visualize standardized quality metrics for plant genome assemblies as a radar plot.